oshi/oshi/UPGRADING.md

 ## API Changes

-Several changes in the API highlight which attributes do not change and which fetch dynamic information, as well as highlight operations with latency or expensive computations.
-In general the following rules are followed:
+Several changes in the API highlight which attributes do not change and which fetch dynamic information.
+The general pattern followed is that `getX()` methods will return the same information (fetching lazily the first time).
- - getX() (and isX() for boolean) are lazy getters for the initial data query, and will store the value in an attribute, returning that same value on subsequent calls.
-When relevant, an updateAtrributes() method will be available to cause the getters to return updated values.
+An `update()` method will cause the next calls to `getX()` on that object to fetch updated information (operating recursively).

- - queryX() will get the latest value and typically identify more expensive (in cpu or time) methods.
+In contrast, `queryX()` will get the latest value and typically identify more expensive (in cpu or time) or non-serializable methods.

 The following getX() methods are now queryX():
  - NetworkIF: getNetworkInterface() -> queryNetworkInterface() to prevent